A Guide to the Velocity Banking Strategy

 Lack of security is one of velocity banking’s major challenges.
 The velocity banking strategy may fall through for a variety of reasons.
 If the interest rate on your HELOC changes, if the housing market drops and lowers your credit access, if the bank freezes your line of credit, or even if your cash flow changes, you may find the numbers don’t work out.

 Additionally, you may find that you missed out on seven crucial years of saving for your future while velocity banking put all your money into your mortgage and the HELOC.
 This is where whole life insurance comes in.
-You may have heard of the infinite banking concept, but this strategy can go by many names.
+You may have heard of the Infinite Banking Concept, but this strategy can go by many names.
 This strategy involves using a participating whole life insurance policy to accumulate cash value while also having the security of a death benefit to help your family should you need it.

-Download here>
+Instant Download

 Where the velocity banking strategy can crumble, whole life insurance can thrive.
 Whole life insurance provides the security of maximum liquidity and safety of your cash value, which means you can access it at any time.
 You can even borrow against your life insurance cash value through a policy loan to avoid challenges or to self-finance purchases and investments in the future.
 The main appeal of using life insurance is that you are in control whereas velocity banking provides less discretion and control over your cash flow.